Dusty Springfield: Musical style

 Most responses to her voice emphasise her breathy sensuality.
 Another powerful feature was the sense of longing, in songs such as "I Just Don't Know What to Do with Myself" and "Goin' Back".
 The uniqueness of Springfield's voice was described by Bacharach: "You could hear just three notes and you knew it was Dusty".
 Wexler declared, "[h]er particular hallmark was a haunting sexual vulnerability in her voice, and she may have had the most impeccable intonation of any singer I ever heard".
-Greil Marcus of Rolling Stone captured Springfield's technique as "a soft, sensual box (voice) that allowed her to combine syllables until they turned into pure cream."
+Greil Marcus of Rolling Stone captured Springfield's technique as "a soft, sensual box (voice) that allowed her to combine syllables until they turned into pure cream".
 She had a finely tuned musical ear and extraordinary control of tone.
 She sang in a variety of styles, mostly pop, soul, folk, Latin, and rock'n'roll.
 Being able to wrap her voice around difficult material, her repertoire included songs that their writers ordinarily would have offered to black vocalists.
 In the 1960s, on several occasions, she performed as the only white singer on all-black bills.
 Her soul orientation was so convincing that early in her solo career, US listeners who had only heard her music on radio or records sometimes assumed that she was black.
 Later, a considerable number of critics observed that she sounded black and American or made a point of saying she did not.

 Springfield consistently used her voice to upend commonly held beliefs on the expression of social identity through music.
 She did this by referencing a number of styles and singers, including Martha Reeves, Carole King, Aretha Franklin, Peggy Lee, Astrud Gilberto, and Mina.
 Springfield instructed UK backup musicians to capture the spirit of US musicians and copy their instrumental playing styles.
 However, the fact that she could neither read nor write music made it hard to communicate with session musicians.
-In the studio, she was a perfectionist.
+In the studio she was a perfectionist.
 Despite producing many tracks, she did not take credit for doing so.
 During extensive vocal sessions, she repeatedly recorded short phrases and single words.
 When recording songs, headphones were typically set as high in volume as possible – at a decibel level "on the threshold of pain".

 The Philips Record company's studio was slated as "an extremely dead studio", where it felt as though it had turned the treble down: "There was no ambience and it was like singing in a padded cell.
 I had to get out of there".
-Springfield would end up recording in the ladies' toilets for the superior acoustics.
+Springfield wound up recording in the ladies' toilets because of superior acoustics.
 Another example of refusal to use the studio is "I Close My Eyes and Count to Ten" – recorded at the end of a corridor.